openresty/lua-nginx-module/README.markdown

 file and the only ways to to reload the config file are to send a `HUP` signal or to restart Nginx.

-The ngx_lua module currently does not support the "stat" mode like Apache's `mod_lua` does but this is planned for implementation in the future.
+The ngx_lua module does not currently support the `stat` mode available with the Apache `mod_lua` module but this is planned for implementation in the future.

-Disabling the Lua code cache is strongly discouraged for production use and should only be used during development as it has a significant impact on overall performance.
+Disabling the Lua code cache is strongly discouraged for production use and should only be used during development as it has a significant negative impact on overall performance.
 In addition, race conditions when reloading Lua modules are common for concurrent requests when the code cache is disabled.